galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_alevin/tutorial.md

 > {: .solution}
 {: .question}

-# Important tips that will make your bioinformatics life easier
+# Important tips for easier analysis

 {% snippet faqs/galaxy/tutorial_mode.md %}

-<comment-title></comment-title>
+> <comment-title></comment-title>
-- The Galaxy tool search panel sometimes doesn't find the tools we need from the thousands available.
+> - The Galaxy tool search panel sometimes doesn't find the tools we need from the thousands available.
-- You'll have a much easier time selecting tools from the panel (if you aren't using tutorial mode!) if you are on the https://humancellatlas.usegalaxy.eu
+> - You'll have a much easier time selecting tools from the panel (if you aren't using tutorial mode!) if you are on the [https://humancellatlas.usegalaxy.eu](https://humancellatlas.usegalaxy.eu)
 {: .comment}

 ## Generate a transcript to gene map